-After that, my favorite trick is to include lots of goodies in the salad.
-My preferred combinations usually involve fresh or dried fruit, nuts, occasionally a whole grain (like quinoa or farro), and cheese.
-Sometimes I also include diced or small vegetables, such as bell peppers, tomatoes, cucumbers or corn kernels, or if it’s a meal, a protein like chicken, hard-boiled eggs or beans.
+My second favorite trick is to include lots of goodies in the salad.
+My preferred combinations usually involve a variety of vegetables, nuts, occasionally a whole grain (like quinoa or farro), and cheese.
+Adding fresh or dried fruit can be fun as well!

 My Favorite Fruits

 People tend to have strong feelings about whether or not to include fruit in salad.
 If you are not a fan, then by all means skip it.
 But if you like a little hit of sweet, here are some fun options to consider:

 Nuts offer a very satisfying crunch, as well as a nice hit of healthy fats and protein.
 You can use pretty much any nut you like, but some of my favorites include:

 - walnuts (glazed or plain)

 If there is one ingredient I am most likely to add to a salad, it’s cheese.
 I love how cheese adds saltiness, creaminess, and tang.

 A note on crumbled cheeses: while the pre-crumbled cheeses are a slight time-saver, I like crumbling my own for two reasons: 1) the non-crumbled versions are cheaper per ounce, so I get more bang for my buck and 2) I find that the un-crumbled ones tend to be fresher tasting.

 - grated Parmesan